josuee1422/CompTIA-A-Notes/README.md

 # CompTIA-A-Notes

-CompTIA A+ notes, labs, and troubleshooting write-ups to showcase technical growth.
+This repo contains my notes, labs, and troubleshooting write-ups while preparing for the CompTIA A+ certification.

-System Memory
+## Contents